 - 2. Configuration file is on a network location which cannot be accessed due to network connection problem.
-Check the network connectivity of your computer/server that stores the configuration. - 3.
-Automation service does not have permission to access the configuration file.
+Check the network connectivity of your computer/server that stores the configuration. - Automation service does not have permission to access the configuration file.
 Check permissions for user account used by Automation service.
 This error indicates issues with the Automation service running in the background.

-Possible solutions are: - If your configuration file is stored on a local disk or network share, check that you are running your configuration under your local user or domain credentials.
+Possible solutions are:

+If your configuration file is stored on a local disk or network share, check that you are running your configuration under your local user or domain credentials.
 Running your configuration under Local System Account may restrict access to shared network folders and printers.
-Open Services, and see the properties of the NiceLabelAutomation Service 2019.
+Open Services, and see the properties of the NiceLabel Automation Service 10.

 - If your configuration file is stored in the document storage of your Control Center, these are the possible scenarios: - Your Control Center uses the application authentication.
 The reason why your configuration fails to load, is incorrect Automation service identity.
 The Automation service identity must match the user identity as defined in your Control Center.
+You can find your configuration's Automation service identity in Automation Manager > About tab.